ryan-zakariudakis/spring-websocket-stomp-chat-example/README.md

 ## Running App
 You can run this demo application as is without any external dependencies by Running the main class in StompDemoApplication.kt
-Execute `mvn spring-boot:run to compile and start the project`
+Execute `mvn spring-boot:run` to compile and start the project (from the root project directory)

 ### Alternative Run setup
 Alternatively you  can start this up with a Rabbit MQ as the Stomp Relay Message broker by setting the `destination.stomp.simplebroker=false` and configuring the rabbitmq broker details.